 - Long brew time

-It’s also simple to use and easy to transport, as long as you have a stove of some sort.
-Perfect as a portable espresso maker for camping in an RV or for taking to the office.
-Plus it’s cheap and sturdy – the Bialetti espresso maker really does have a lot going for it.
+It’s easy to use and transport (as long as you have a stove of some sort), making it the perfect portable espresso maker for camping in an RV or for taking to the office.

 The only real downside is that it will only make one style of coffee.
-It falls in that halfway house between true espresso and drip filter.
+It falls in that halfway house between true espresso and drip filter with some texture that not everyone loves.

-So, if that isn’t what you like to drink on a daily basis then this isn’t the coffee maker for you.
-If it is, then it’s very hard to argue against the top-quality Moka Coffee Pot.
+So, if that isn’t what you like to drink then this isn’t the coffee maker for you.
+If it is, then it’s very hard to argue against this top-quality Moka coffee pot.

 Pros